BuildStrategies

 $(results.shp-error-message.path)File to store the error message.

 Reason is intended to be a one-word CamelCase classification of the error source, with the first letter capitalized.
 Error details are only propagated if the build container terminates with a non-zero exit code.
-This information will be available in the .status.failureDetails field of the BuildRun.
+This information will be available in the .status.failureDetails section of the BuildRun.

-apiVersion: shipwright.io/v1alpha1
+apiVersion: shipwright.io/v1beta1

 kind: BuildRun